Israeli parliament passes law to deport relatives of ‘terrorists’

 The parents, siblings or spouses of a so-called “terrorist” can be sent away from Israel in case they are deemed to have “expressed support or identification” or have failed to report information about “an act of terrorism or a terrorist organisation”.

+Reporting from Amman, Jordan, Al Jazeera’s Nour Odeh said, “All Palestinian factions are labelled as terrorist organisations by Israel,” adding that “any expression of sympathy with the victims of the war in Gaza has been labelled as an expression of support for terror, especially in the past year.”

-It would also apply to residents of occupied East Jerusalem, but it was still unclear if it would apply in the occupied West Bank.
+The law would also apply to residents of occupied East Jerusalem, but it was still unclear if it would apply in the occupied West Bank.
 Israeli citizens could be deported as well, but would retain their citizenship even after being expelled from the country.

 Suspects will have the right to present a defence at hearings convened by the interior minister, who will have 14 days to make a decision and sign a deportation order.